Kurt Barber

 Kurt Barber (born January 5, 1969) is an American former football player and coach.
 He played professionally as was a linebacker for the New York Jets of the National Football League (NFL).
 Barber played college football for the USC Trojans.
 He became a coach after his playing career.

-High school career
+Early life

 Barber prepped at Paducah Tilghman High School where he won the Kentucky "Mr. Football" Award in 1987.
 He was a high school All-American as both wide receiver and linebacker.

 College career

 Barber graduated with a BA in communications from the University of Southern California, where he was All-Pac-10 as a linebacker.
 He was a starter as a junior and senior and was a four-year letter winner.

 Professional career

 Barber was selected with the 42nd pick in the second round of the 1992 NFL draft by the New York Jets, where he played until 1995.
 He also played for the Denver Broncos and Chicago Bears.